tromixx/tromixx/README.md

 - 🔭 I’m currently working at **Alaska Airlines**

+- 🔭 Some of my latest roles where **Senior Software Engineer, Lead Developer, and Architect**

 - 👨‍💻 All of my projects are available at [https://tomiwebsites.com/resume/](https://tomiwebsites.com/resume/)

-- ⚡ Fun fact **I was a D1 tennis player and previous to that, a professional ATP tennis player best rank 1000 worldwide.**
+- ⚡ Fun fact **I was a D1 tennis player and previous to that, a professional ATP tennis player best ranked 1000 worldwide.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">